 Do you need a Website Security review or Application Maintenance?
 Check out our Website Support page for more information.

-It’s also extremely important these days to have a mobile-friendly or responsive website as Google ranks them higher than those that are not.
+It’s also extremely important these days to have a mobile-friendly or responsive website as Google ranks them higher.

-Ensuring you have the right content that speaks to your audience is critical in creating a successful website.
+You must have content that speaks to your audience.
 You need to not only make sure the content is there, but also that it is educational and engaging to your audience and optimized for search engines.
 You can have a beautifully structured and designed website but if the content isn’t there to back it up and people aren’t seeing it, then it’s a waste.

 You also need to ensure you outline what types of content you want to include within your site.
 For example, do you want to have a blog?
 Do you want to incorporate video?
 These are all important things to consider when building out your website.